ccallawa/alyvix_doc/test_case_building/designer_test_case_options.rst

 #. **Timeout:**  All the components will be regularly checked with the chosen detection condition
    until this number of seconds has elapsed.
-#. **Break:**  If this option is checked, then a timeout will cause the test case to fail, and
+#. **Break:**  If this option is checked, then timing out without the selected detection condition
-   if it is part of a series of test cases, then the entire series will fail.
-If the option is not checked, it will report the failure, but continue with the next test cases in the series.
+   having matched will cause the test case object to fail.
+If the option is not checked, the failure will simply be reported.